ElektraInitiative/libelektra/doc/DESIGN.md

 ### Structural Clarity

-- [ ] Function should do exactly one thing
+- [ ] Functions should do exactly one thing
-- [ ] Function should have no side effects
+- [ ] Functions should have no side effects
 - [ ] Configuration options are named constants
 - [ ] Function belongs to appropriate group